norkator/open-intelligence/README.md

 Same with another output folder path.
 Its just some folder in your machine where you want all open intelligence output files to be stored.

-That latter part like `:/input` and `:/output_test` corresponds to same config found from python folder file `config.ini` variables `output_folder` and `cameras_root_path`.
-By changing these you only change how containers see these folders named.
-It does not affect any way to your actual mounted folders.
+That latter part like `:/input` and `:/output_test` is how python process sees paths in container side.
+It does not affect any way to your actual mounted folders so better not change these.

 More on this article: https://github.com/norkator/open-intelligence/wiki/Configuring-storage